Rosh Hashanah Apple and Honeycomb Challah

 1 ½ cups of lukewarm water

 1 portion of fresh yeast (approx. 40g, otherwise 1 tablespoon of active dried yeast)

-4-6 tablespoons of runny honey (plus one more teaspoon to mix in with the yeast)
+4-6 tablespoons of Hilltop Everyday Blossom Honey (plus one more teaspoon to mix in with the yeast)

 2 eggs (plus one more egg white for the egg wash)